Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Results

-In terms of model fit, \( r = 0.05 \) produces the best match to the distribution of list prices.
-Although list prices are not targeted moments in the estimation, the model reproduces their empirical distribution reasonably well at this value.
-Simulating the equilibrium using the estimated parameters (see Online Appendix~\ref{sec:vfi} for details) yields a mean list price of 14{,}493.6 yen in the data versus 14{,}824.1 yen in the model and a median of 14{,}145.8 yen in the data versus 15{,}075.4 yen in the model.
-The model understates dispersion, with a standard deviation of 2{,}817.5 yen in the data compared with 1{,}638.9 yen in the model, and compresses the upper tail of the distribution.
-I therefore use \( r = 0.05 \) as the benchmark value for the counterfactual analysis.
+In terms of model fit, although list prices are not targeted moments in the estimation, the model reproduces their empirical distribution reasonably well at this value.
+Simulating the equilibrium using the estimated parameters (see Online Appendix~\ref{sec:vfi} for details) yields a mean list price of 14{,}493.6 yen in the data versus 14{,}492.5 yen in the model and a median of 14{,}145.8 yen in the data versus 14{,}572.9 yen in the model.
+The model understates dispersion, with a standard deviation of 2{,}817.5 yen in the data compared with 1{,}465.0 yen in the model, and compresses the upper tail of the distribution.